Skip to content

 • Namespace: Unique identifier for secret prefixes

-• Stages: Environment names (defaults to local, staging, production)
+• Environments: Environment names (defaults to local, staging, production)

 Project Structure